-The Company has management and director share-based compensation plans which are described below.
-The compensation expenses charged against income for the plans were \$1,618 and \$1,277 for fiscal years 2023 and 2022, respectively.
-The total income tax benefit recognized in the consolidated statements of operations for share-based compensation arrangements was \$198 and \$166 for fiscal year 2023 and 2022, respectively.
+The Company maintains management and director share-based compensation plans which are described below.
+The compensation expenses charged against income for the plans were \$1,196 and \$1,618 for fiscal years 2024 and 2023, respectively.
+The total income tax benefit recognized in the consolidated statements of operations for share-based compensation arrangements was \$196 and \$198 for fiscal years 2024 and 2023, respectively.